US ‘Drop Box’ Visa: Nigerians Can Make Interview Waiver Appointments Online

 As reported by The Nation, an email was sent to a contact at the Department of State to find out if the “Drop Box” for visa applicants in Nigeria has stopped.

-The inquiry was made following report that the service was allegedly removed from the appointment booking system in Lagos.
+The inquiry was made following a report that the service was allegedly removed from the appointment booking system in Lagos.

 Applicants for drop box service have to meet certain conditions, which include a prior U.S. visa that expired within the last 24 months, the visa must have been issued in Nigeria as a full-validity, multiple-entry visa.